SpringRole/sv-us-docs/source/index.html.md

 | role | `string` | The role of the user being logged in - in this case, `employee`. |

 ---

+# Changelog

+All notable changes to the docs will be documented here.

+## Version 0.0.1

+Date: *December 2, 2020*

+### Added
+- Three new APIs: Create, Get and Delete Webhook
+- Employee will receive email reminders to start filling up the form after getting invited from company
+- Once employee signs up, he will receive email reminders to create a password for his account

+### Changed
+- Postman collection link was updated to include the new APIs

+---